-I work with Ryan Carson and the rest of the Treehouse team to rework how people learn about and find jobs in technology at Treehouse.
+I work with Ryan Carson and the rest of the Treehouse team to rework how people learn about and find jobs in technology.
 Our goal is to make it possible for anyone who needs a great technology education to get one without the burden of paying for a university education or the friction of having to fit their learning to a specific schedule.
 We know that teaching people to build with technology will help them change the world for the better.

 A Ruby library for rendering invoices to PDFs.
 I've had to render invoices in almost every web app I've worked on, and finally got fed up at rewriting the code and just wrote a library to do it.